doga/rdf-dataflow/README.md

 - The [SPARQL 1.1 Query Results JSON Format](https://www.w3.org/TR/sparql11-results-json/) does not support RDF 1.2, and its purpose is to serialise many types of SPARQL results, not only RDF datasets.

 - [JSON-LD](https://www.w3.org/TR/json-ld11/) is a JSON-based format that does not yet support RDF 1.2 (as of July 2025).
-It is a terse format and writing serialisers and deserialisers is non-trivial.
-RDF 1.2 support is on their roadmap, which will make the format terser still.
+This is a terse format for which writing serialisers and deserialisers is non-trivial.
+RDF 1.2 support is on their roadmap, which will make this format terser still.

-- The following formats make it impossible to ensure that a document hasn't been truncated: [Turtle](https://www.w3.org/TR/rdf12-turtle/), TriG, N-Triples, N-Quads.
+- [Turtle](https://www.w3.org/TR/rdf12-turtle/), [TriG](https://www.w3.org/TR/rdf12-trig/), [N-Quads](https://www.w3.org/TR/rdf12-n-quads/) and [N-Triples](https://w3c.github.io/rdf-n-triples/spec/) support RDF 1.2 but they make it impossible to ensure that a document hasn't been truncated.

 ## Usage example